Neglected tropical diseases: Soil-transmitted helminthiasis

 Soil-transmitted helminthiasis is the most prevalent neglected tropical disease.
-The three major worm species responsible for soil-transmitted helminthiasis are Ascaris (roundworms), Trichuris (whipworm), the hookworms Necator americanus and Ancylostoma duodenale, and Strongyloides stercoralis.
+The four major worm species responsible for soil-transmitted helminthiasis are Ascaris (roundworms), Trichuris (whipworm), the hookworms Necator americanus and Ancylostoma duodenale, and Strongyloides stercoralis.
 There are 1.5 billion people currently infected.
-Soil-transmitted heminthiasis occurs in sub-Saharan Africa, the Americas, China, and East Asia.
+Soil-transmitted helminthiasis occurs in sub-Saharan Africa, the Americas, China, and East Asia.
 The mortality risk is very low.
 The most common symptoms are anemia, stunted growth, intestinal problems, lack of energy, and compromised physical and cognitive development.
 Infected children often fall behind in schooling.
 The severity of symptoms depends on the number of worms in the body.

 Parasitic worms are generally transmitted via exposure to infected human feces and soil that are spread in the environment, for example, due to open defecation.
 The most common treatment is medicine.
 It can be prevented through hygienically prepared food and clean water, improved sanitation, periodic deworming, and health education.
 The World Health Organization recommends mass deworming without prior diagnosis.